Rohr Jewish Learning Institute: The Land and The Spirit Israel Experience

-Machon Shmuel: The Sami Rohr Research Institute, under the auspices of The Rohr Jewish Learning Institute, has already begun serving dozens of Shluchim worldwide with the experienced Torah scholarship of a dedicated team, providing thorough background research and comprehensive sources covering practically every topic in Torah literature.

 Kohelet Foundation Partnership

 Since the fall of 2010, JLI has been a provider of adult Jewish education through the Kohelet Fellowships program, a two-year Jewish learning experience for parents of Jewish day school students.
 Fellows study Jewish texts, either in courses or one-on-one, participate in community learning events, and explore the lessons with their families.
 Fellows receive tuition breaks from their children's schools funded by grants from the Kohelet Foundation and its financial partners.
 Courses on Judaism and study partners for the participating parents are arranged by JLI and Yeshiva University's Center for a Jewish Future.

 Instructor training

 The JLI Academy provides ongoing training to its affiliated instructors in pedagogy and in-depth study of subjects relating to curriculum content.
 The Academy organizes an annual conference, intermittent webinars, podcasts, interactive instruction and one-to-one training opportunities.
 The JLI Academy also serves as a forum of discussion between the curriculum development team and affiliates.
 The Academy acts as a sounding board for instructors, and provides guidance.

-The JLI Conference is dedicated to sharing tips and ideas for adult education, and learning new ways of expanding and improving the more than 350 JLI chapters around the world.
-The conference includes renowned experts including Rabbi Issamar Ginzberg, Yeshiva University's Dr. David Pelcovitz, direct marketing pioneer Alan Rosenspan, communication educator Michael Brandwein, Professor Jonathan Sarna, Rabbi Berel Bell, and Rabbi Yosef Yitzchak Jacobson.